 Nest Works with Most Heating and Cooling Systems

-The good news is that Nest made its thermostat to operate with many different 24-volt systems, including old ones.
+The good news is that Nest created its thermostat to work with many different 24-volt systems, including older ones.

 • Natural gas